JakovTomasic/RitehMaps/README.md

 To start the web application `cd` into the client directory and run `yarn run dev` command.
 The website should be accessible from [http://localhost:3000/](http://localhost:3000/)

+### New instructions

+- run `npm run dev` and then for every change in client folder run `npm run build`
+- for developing client just go into client folder and run `npm run dev`

 ## Adding dependencies

 In order to add new dependencies, `cd` into client directory and then run `yarn add [package-name]` command.